thomastaylor312/helm-workshop/04-subcharts/README.md

 ## Subcharts and `requirements.yaml`

-In Helm, a _subchart_ is a regular Helm chart that is a dependency of your chart.
+In Helm, a _subchart_ is a regular Helm chart that your chart depends on.
 By adding it to a special file called `requirements.yaml`, you can let Helm manage that chart for you.

 Let's create a `requirements.yaml` file next to the `Chart.yaml` in our chart.
 Here's what belongs inside: